-2020 ADVANCED TRAINING INSTITUTE ANNUAL SAFETY AND SECURITY REPORT Including Clery Act Disclosures of Campus Security Policy and Crime Statistics (Las Vegas, Nevada)
+2023 ADVANCED TRAINING INSTITUTE ANNUAL SAFETY AND SECURITY REPORT Including Clery Act Disclosures of Campus Security Policy and Crime Statistics (Las Vegas, Nevada)

-Including Calendar Year 2017, 2018 and 2019 Crime Statistics
+Including Calendar Year 2020, 2021 and 2022 Crime Statistics

 To maintain compliance with Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act ("Clery Act") and related Higher Education Act ("HEA") requirements, and in an effort to continuously promote and improve safety and security measures on campus, Advanced Training Institute ("ATI") collects and publishes information regarding its current safety and security policies, victim services and crime statistics.
 Once collected, the information is presented annually in this Annual Safety and Security Report ("Report") to prospective and current students, faculty, staff and the public.
-Any questions about this Report should be directed to the ATI Campus Director, Sal Younis, at (702) 658-7900, syounis@atitraining.edu, 5150 S. Decatur Blvd., Las Vegas, NV 89118.
+Any questions about this Report should be directed to the ATI Campus Director, Alen Babayan, at (702) 658-7900, ababayan@atitraining.edu, 5150 S. Decatur Blvd., Las Vegas, NV 89118.